Master of Science and Doctor of Philosophy in CEE

 Doctor of Philosophy in Civil and Environmental Engineering

-This professional degree emphasizes solving technical, sociological, environmental, and economic problems involved in the design, construction, and operation of engineering structures, processes, and equipment.
+The professional MEng degree emphasizes solving technical, sociological, environmental, and economic problems involved in the design, construction, and operation of engineering structures, processes, and equipment.
 Studies include courses in the engineering sciences necessary to the engineering interpretation of the latest scientific developments.
 Courses in design, operation, humanities, and economics provide bases for the analysis and solution of problems in professional engineering.

 Students must have a BS degree in an accredited engineering curricula or satisfy the equivalent of a BS degree in engineering as determined by the department.
-See Program requirements.